gokeeng/engineering-blog/README.md

-Hey folks, I'm Gordon Keogh.
+Hey folks, I'm Gordon.
 Thank you for visiting!
 I hope you find something interesting and useful here.